KxSystems/docs/docs/kb/websockets.md

 When no longer required, connection handles are closed using [`hclose`](../ref/hopen.md#hclose).

-As communiction is async, if you wish to flush any pending data prior to close, see the following example where h is a connection handle:
+As communication is async, if you wish to flush any pending data prior to close, see the following example where h is a connection handle:
 ```q
 q)neg[h][] / flush any pending data (blocks til all data sent)
 q)hclose h / close handle